Monday, 18 November 2024

 • Visitor Tips: Bring comfortable shoes; the site requires a bit of walking.

-6. Stanley Bridge6.
-Stanley Bridge
+6. Stanley Bridge

 Stanley Bridge is a symbol of modern Alexandria, a place where locals and tourists come to take a scenic walk and enjoy the Mediterranean views.
 The bridge is especially beautiful at sunset, offering a picturesque view over the sea.